urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 > [..]
 The engineered system can use various techniques and approaches related to artificial intelligence to develop a **model** to represent data, **knowledge**, processes, etc. which can be used to conduct **tasks**.

 The **knowledge** acquires itself from abstracted information about objects, events, concepts or rules as well as their properties and relations to each other.
 It is organized for purposeful systematic use.
 The **model** is represented by a physical, mathematical, or otherwise logical representation of a system.
-Whereas the **task** consists of the action required to achieve a specific goal.
+Whereas the **task** consists of a set of actions required to achieve a specific goal.

 **Machine Learning (ML)** as a subset of AI, on the other hand, addresses the mathematical models and algorithms that enable a computer system to recognize (new) correlations in huge amounts of sample data from various sources by inferring them independently.